 Gorgeous mountains and water, Brienz, Switzerland. photo credit: pilou

-Young elephants, Masai Mara, Kenya. photo credit: wildcat_dunny
+Young elephants, Masai Mara, Kenya safari. photo credit: wildcat_dunny

 Adult and baby moose, Alaska, United States. photo credit: Paul Resh